ozendelait/rvc_devkit/depth/README.md

 ######################

 For the Robust Vision Challenge 2018, we propose two large-scale single-image depth datasets, i.e. ScanNet and KITTI.
+Please make sure that you have a minimum of 150GB-200GB disk space for all (raw) datasets available.
+If you run out of space while downloading KITTI raw or ScanNet, you can remove unnecessary zip files after they have been unzipped.

 # ScanNet (see http://www.scan-net.org/ and https://github.com/ScanNet/ScanNet)

 For ScanNet, there are two versions of the data.
 One contains all 2.5 Mio. views with respective depth maps in the raw ScanNet data format (1.2TB of data).
 Note that this may take a very long time, as additional to the huge download, you will need to convert the original raw data into our easily readable Robust Vision data format.
-As many of the original views are highly correlated, another variant of the dataset is provided where every 100th frame is available (12GB).
+As many of the original views are highly correlated, another variant of the dataset is provided where every 100th frame is available (39GB).

 If you want to download only every 100th frame (which we highly recommend), execute:
 $ python ScanNet/download-scannet.py --rob_task_data -o datasets_ScanNet/
 After downloading all scenes, you can run the following to unzip all scenes and remove corresponding zip files:
-$ bash ScanNet/unzip-and-remove-all-scenes.sh
+$ bash ScanNet/unzip-and-remove-all-zipped-scenes.sh
 Note that the downloaded zips (after unpacking) contain images at the full resolution of 1296x968 pixels, while depth maps have a bit less than half the resolution (640x480).
 You find the intrinsic parameters for the full resolution images in the "intrinsic_color"